We Help With IRS Audits & Appeals

 The answer to this question is a variable one.
 It largely depends on the type of IRS audit and auditor.
 Not all audits or auditors are the same.

 IRS audits are intended to verify that taxpayers have correctly reported their tax obligations.
 IRS agents are supposed to look for substantial compliance; however, not all IRS auditors follow this policy.
 Some auditors are out to say “no” just to say “no.”

 As for the types of IRS audits, there are several different types of audits.
 This includes correspondence audits, office audits, field audits, and large case audits.
 We’ll group these into correspondence audits and field and large case audits.

 Correspondence and office audits typically focus on itemized deductions for taxes, interest, charitable contributions, and medical expenses that were deducted.
-They may also involve withholding tax not remitted for contractors.
+They may also involve withholding tax not remitted for contractors and business travel expenses.
 The IRS conducts these audits from several different service centers located throughout the U.S. You can read more about the IRS and its structure here.
 Many taxpayers opt to handle these audits themselves.

 Field and large case audits focus on business income and expenses and are usually conducted at the taxpayer’s office.
 Most taxpayers opt to hire a tax professional to handle these audits.